pdadial/webcam2rgb/README.md

-# webcam2rgb
+# webcamChannel_G
-Turning your webcam into a simple RGB light sensor sampling at the framerate.
+Turning your webcam into a simple Green light sensor sampling at the framerate.

 ## Prerequisites